-3.1 Local Flying Area.
+3.1 Local Flying Area

-3.1.1.
-The local flying area for rotary aircraft is a 60 NM radius of McMurdo Station and Marble point.
+- 3.1.1 The local flying area for rotary aircraft is a 60 NM radius of McMurdo Station and Marble point (when operational).
 USAP Flight operations conducted beyond the local area, without specific approval of the helicopter vendor site manager, require two aircraft separated by a distance of not greater than 100 NM.
-The Area Manager may approve single aircraft operations up to a maximum distance of 200 NM from McMurdo, with additional restrictions.

-3.1.2.
-It is highly recommended that Helicopters have transponders turned on to provide visibility to TCAS equipped aircraft.
-McMurdo is a Non Radar Environment.

-3.1.3.
-Helicopters use TRUE headings for information given to or received from pilots, and all references to direction are in TRUE unless otherwise stated.

-3.1.4.
-Contractually, helicopters operate under VMC only, although all contractor pilots are IFR rated and trained.

-3.1.5.
-Operations overwater beyond power off glide distances are not authorized.
+The NSF Station Manager may approve single aircraft operations up to a maximum distance of 200 NM from McMurdo, with additional restrictions. - 3.1.2 It is highly recommended that Helicopters have transponders turned on to provide visibility to TCAS equipped aircraft.
+McMurdo is a Non-Radar Environment. - 3.1.3 Helicopters use TRUE headings for information given to or received from pilots, and all references to direction are in TRUE unless otherwise stated. - 3.1.4 Contractually, helicopters operate under VFR only, although all contractor pilots are IFR rated and trained. - 3.1.5 Operations overwater beyond power off glide distances are not authorized.

-3.2 Local Operating Procedures.
+3.2 Local Operating Procedures

-3.2.1.
-All departures and arrivals will be at pilot discretion with due consideration of safety.

-3.2.2.
-When Winter Quarters Bay and the sea around Observation Hill are covered by fast ice, normal procedures will apply (see Figure 3.2.
+- 3.2.1 All departures and arrivals will be at pilot discretion with due consideration of safety. - 3.2.2 When Winter Quarters Bay and the sea around Observation Hill are covered by fast ice, normal procedures will apply (see Figure 3.2.
 Typical Helicopter Arrival and Departure Routing).
-This will consist of departing and arriving over the sea ice west of the Heliport area.

-3.2.3.
-Arrival.

-3.2.3.1.
-Helicopters will make appropriate outbound/inbound radio calls.

-3.2.3.2.
-Recommended altitude is 500 feet or below within 10 NM of McMurdo Station.
-Be aware other helicopters may be operating around McMurdo Station at varying altitudes.

-3.2.3.3.
-Make approaches to Heliport from over the sea ice to assigned landing spot whenever possible.

-3.2.3.4.
-Avoid over-flying other aircraft, buildings, or people.
-The prevailing wind at the Heliport is from the true southeast, so over-ice departures are often downwind.

-3.2.3.5.
-With a strong westerly wind, an approach paralleling the shoreline from the ice wharf or around Observation Hill is recommended.
+This will consist of departing and arriving over the sea ice west of the Heliport area. - 3.2.3 All aircraft will operate with transponders on and ADS-B out enabled. - 3.2.4 Arrival. - 3.2.4.1 Helicopters will make appropriate outbound/inbound radio calls to Mac Center, who's Helo Flight Following call sign is "Mac Radio". - 3.2.4.2 Recommended altitude is 500 feet or below within 10 NM of McMurdo Station.
+Be aware other helicopters may be operating around McMurdo Station at varying altitudes. - 3.2.4.3 Make approaches to Heliport from over the sea ice to assigned landing spot whenever possible. - 3.2.4.4 Avoid over-flying other aircraft, buildings, or people.
+The prevailing wind at the Heliport is from the true southeast, so over-ice departures are often downwind. - 3.2.4.5 With a strong westerly wind, an approach paralleling the shoreline from the ice wharf or around Observation Hill is recommended.

-3.2.3.6.
-A direct approach through the "gap" (known as the area between Observation Hill and Crater Hill) and down the steep slope is strongly discouraged.

-3.2.3.7.
-When twenty (20) minutes out from McMurdo, advise Helo Hanger on Helo Ops frequency that you are inbound and if you will need fuel, transportation, or special assistance.
-Advise Operations if carrying a sling load.

-3.2.3.8.
-If unable to use Helo Ops, ask Mac Center to relay this information to the Helicopter Hangar.

-3.2.3.9.
-At 10 NM out, contact Mac Center on 118.5 MHz and report intentions.

-3.2.3.10.
-If Williams Field Tower is open, request clearance into Class D airspace if arrival path is through Class D airspace.
-Helicopters need not contact Williams Field tower for Class D airspace transitions when arriving McMurdo helipad when they will remain within /4 mile True south of Cape Armitage and remain True North of a True 030° bearing clockwise through a True 060° bearing from Cape Armitage.
-(See Figure 3.1 Williams Field Class D Helicopter Transitions).
+- 3.2.4.6 A direct approach through the "gap" (known as the area between Observation Hill and Crater Hill) and down the steep slope is strongly discouraged. - 3.2.4.7 When twenty (20) minutes out from McMurdo, advise Helo Hangar on Helo Ops frequency that you are inbound and if you will need fuel, transportation, or special assistance.
+Advise Operations if carrying a sling load. - 3.2.4.8 If unable to use Helo Ops, ask Mac Radio to relay this information to the Helicopter Hangar. - 3.2.4.9 At 10 NM out, contact Mac Radio on 118.5 MHz and report intentions. - 3.2.4.10 If Williams Field Tower is open, request clearance into Class D airspace if arrival path is through Class D airspace.
+Helicopters need not contact Williams Field tower for Class D airspace transitions when arriving McMurdo helipad when they will remain within 1⁄4 mile True South of Cape Armitage and remain True North of a True 030 bearing clockwise through a True 060 bearing from Cape Armitage.
+(See Figure 3.1 Williams Field Class D Helicopter Transition).